-Of course, the best design is fully-functional.
-The 202 had a solid round-tube frame - the better to support its aerodynamic bodywork.
-The car cut through the air like a scalpel.
-It was good for 105mph ...
-120, in competition mode!
-And all from just 50bhp - courtesy of a tuned in-line four Fiat 1100 motor.
-Its 4-speed transmission eased the 202 effortlessly up to such speeds.
+In terms of the 202's form, then, things were just fine.
+But functionally, too, it excelled.
+A solid round-tube frame supported 'slippery' bodywork.
+The car cut through air like a scalpel.
+As a result, it was good for 105mph ...
+120, in competition mode.
+All from just 50bhp - and a tuned in-line four Fiat 1100 motor.
+A 4-speed transmission eased the 202 up to such speeds.

-Naturally, Pininfarina fingers finessed the fine details.
-Flip-out door handles were a trademark flourish.
-The 202's interior was a paragon of minimalism ... and safety!
-No redundant instrumentation here to distract the eyes from the road ahead!
-When the 202 was released, Cisitalia had only been around for two years.
-The company was founded in 1946 - by Piero Dusio - a racing driver, and businessman.
-His firm's first offering was a single-seater racer.
-Built by Fiat engineers Giacosa and Savonuzzi, it would subsequently serve as a finely-wrought template for Pininfarina designs.
-Sadly, though, just a year after the 202's release, Cisitalia was already in trouble.
-Dusio hankered after a GP car - to be designed by Porsche.
-Sadly, that did not sit well with his fledgling firm's finances!
-In lifespan terms, then, Cisitalia was a mere flash in the pan.
-The 202, though, burned brightly.
-A mechanical masterpiece, it lit up the world of automotive design!
+Pininfarina's input finessed the fine detail.
+Flip-out door handles were a typical flourish.
+The 202's cabin was a paragon of minimalism - and safety.
+No redundant, distracting dials here.
+On the 202's launch - in '46 - Cisitalia was still a new company.
+Short for 'Consorzio Industriale Sportive Italia', it was founded by Piero Dusio.
+He was a businessman/racing driver.
+Cisitalia's first specialist product was a single-seater racer.
+Built by Fiat engineers Giacosa and Savonuzzi, it would subsequently serve as a template for the cars that followed.
+Sadly - just a year after the 202's release - Cisitalia was already in trouble.
+Boss Dusio already hankered after a GP car, to be designed by Porsche.
+That did not sit well with his fledgeling firm's finances.
+By '63, it was over.
+As car companies go, then, Cisitalia was a flash in the pan.
+The 202, though, burned brightly - not least, as an exhibit at MoMA.
+A mechanical masterpiece, it lit up the car world for years!